 As an external auditor, you'll examine financial records and other data to provide businesses, their investors and market regulators with a clear picture of how they're performing.
-You'll also make recommendations for improvement.
+You'll also make evidence-based recommendations for improvement.

 Although essentially a qualified accountant, your auditing work will extend beyond financial audit as you'll work with clients to help them identify and manage risks across all areas of their business.